Applying to the UIC Philosophy Graduate Program

 8. Three confidential letters of recommendation

 You will be asked to waive your right to see the letters during the online application process.
 The letters should be on letterhead.
 The university application system requires that they be in PDF format.
-If the recommender cannot convert their letter to PDF format, they should contact Valerie Brown.
+If the recommender cannot convert their letter to PDF format, they should contact Kei Hotoda.